 Find out more about some of the amazing animals you could spot on a voyage to the Arctic here.

-Words by Nina Gallo, AE Expeditions’ historian and certified PTGA polar guide.
+Written with assistance from Nina Gallo, AE Expeditions’ historian and certified PTGA polar guide.

 Nina has been drawn to the polar regions since her first otherworldly experience of the midnight sun in 2002.
-Since then she has spent time in far northern Canada, the Himalayas, the Alps and deserts in America and Australia, always seeking out quiet, wild corners to explore.
-She feels immensely privileged to travel to these places and shares her passions for the natural world, human stories and adventure with all the wonderful people she meets.
-Nina is the author of Antarctica, published by Australian Geographic in September 2020.
+She has spent time in far northern Canada, the Himalayas, the Alps and deserts in America and Australia, always seeking out quiet, wild corners to explore.